 Weights and Trim

 Once you’re clear on how to use your power inflator, or rather now NOT to use it, weights and trim are your next step in becoming a buoyancy control expert.
 Lugging around too much weight underwater can increase your drag, force you to use much more air in your BCD to compensate, and will wear you out in the process.
 Try this test.
 Go to a pool or some other easily accessible body of water.
 Do the buoyancy check (no air in BCD, holding breath, float at eye level) starting with zero extra weight.
 Then keep adding a couple pounds and redoing the check until you float at eye level with an empty BCD and a normal breath held.
-Now, descend (remember to exhale fully!), and swim around.
+Now, descend (remember to exhale fully!), and swim around to see how it feels.
 Come back to the surface and grab 5 – 10 lbs of weight (the average amount of extra weight divers carry that they don’t need to) and descend again and swim around.
 You will see how much more effort it takes to swim around with that extra weight.
 Just try it.
 It may surprise you.
-Remember that your descent should be slow, and also remember to put on a couple extra pounds in anticipation of a lighter tank at the end of the dive.
+Remember that your descent should be slow.
+Another tip regarding weight checks: keep in mind that near the end of a dive your tank is going to be lighter, so you may need to put on a couple extra pounds in anticipation of that.

 As much as you don’t want to be too heavy, you don’t want to be too light either.
 If you have to struggle to get down and you’re sure you’ve fully exhaled and fully emptied your BCD, then you’re underweighted.
 Don’t force yourself down because when you come back up on ascent with a lighter tank, you could end up with an out of control ascent.
 Another tip about difficult descents: Sometimes it’s just that the BCD isn’t completely empty.
 Be sure to raise the inflator hose high, lean to the right a little, and lean back just a tad.
 That should get it completely empty.